 Caring is strength.
 Leadership is service.

-My name is Stephanie Telles, and I’m running to represent our families on the Albuquerque City Council.
+My name is Stephanie Telles, and I’m running to represent Westside families on the Albuquerque City Council.

 With gratitude,